 LBNL Report Number

-Lawrence Berkeley National Laboratory hosted a webinar on January 27, 2016, entitled "Performance-Based Regulation in a High Distributed Energy Resources Future."
+Lawrence Berkeley National Laboratory hosted a webinar on January 27, 2016, titled "Performance-Based Regulation in a High Distributed Energy Resources Future."
 To view a recording of the webinar, click here.

 Year of Publication